konradzagozda/twelve-factor-app-demo/README.md

 ## Description

-Sample modern application created to demonstrate full adherence to `The Twelve-Factor App` methodology.
+Example application created to demonstrate full adherence to `The Twelve-Factor App` methodology.

 ## XII-Factor Application